SUBMISSION DEADLINE: Monday 9 July 2018

 Medical, nursing and allied healthcare professionals

-Government decision-makers and policy advisers in health, indigenous affairs, arts, science, education and training, community health, veterans’ affairs, cultural tourism and local government
+Government decision-makers and policy advisers in health, indigenous affairs, arts, science, education and training, community health, veterans’ affairs, cultural tourism, the environment and local government

 Executives in public and private hospitals, retirement villages, aged care and palliative care facilities